Merry Christmas & Happy New Year!

 In late summer, I completed a painting that I had begun in late 2020, titled Brickyard Bull, 40″ x 60″, a pearl yellow Lamborghini Gallardo Squadra Corsa created in automotive urethanes on hand-ground metal.

-At about the same time, I created a new dedicated website for my fine art nudes, ADCookArt.com.
+I created a new dedicated website for my fine art nudes at about the same time.
 The new site allows anyone to view my art nudes separate from my other works.
-My art nudes will continue to be archived on the ADCook.com site along with my other creations, like my motorcycle paintings and automotive artworks.
+My art nudes will always be archived on the ADCook.com site along with my other creations, like my motorcycle paintings and automotive artworks.

 Towards the end of Summer, I checked off a bucket list item when rocker Paul Shortino and ex-Dio guitarist Tracy G. released their debut album as BlueDahlia.
-Two of my artworks, Encore and Ariel 11, featured on the album’s covers (front and back, respectively).
+Encore and Ariel 11, two of my artworks, are featured on the album’s covers (front and back, respectively).

 On October 23rd, the ADCook.com website celebrated 25 years online.
 Over the years, the website has taken on various evolutions, but it has always been about art.
-Today, ADCook.com features over 140 artworks, 40 pages, over 350 articles and posts, and the site translates into a dozen languages with the click of a button.
+Today, ADCook.com features over 140 artworks, 40 pages, and over 350 articles and posts.

-I caught up with my airbrush friends and the Team Iwata crew at the SEMA Show 2021 in Las Vegas in early November.
+I enjoyed catching up with my airbrush friends and the Team Iwata crew at the SEMA Show 2021 in Las Vegas in early November.

-In mid-November, I embarked on a four-thousand-mile road trip to Indianapolis, Indiana, to unveil the Brickyard Bull original artwork at the Silo Auto Club and Conservancy.
+I embarked on a four-thousand-mile road trip to Indianapolis, Indiana, to unveil the Brickyard Bull original artwork at the Silo Auto Club and Conservancy in mid-November.